 DO I HAVE TO REGISTER?

 By registering you are helping the PWS to preserve the sensitive environment on these tracks by limiting the number of walkers to the available campsites.
 Many sites do not have capacity to accommodate additional walkers who are camping due to the terrain and remote location.
-The registration system is voluntary and free.
+The registration system is free.

 CAN I CAMP OUTSIDE THE DESIGNATED CAMPSITES ON THESE WALKS?